 - Monitor performance metrics to evaluate category effectiveness

-By implementing these effective methods for business category selection, you’ll improve your visibility to the right audiences, align with industry standards, and position your business effectively in an increasingly digital marketplace.
-Remember that category selection is not just an administrative task—it’s a intentional marketing decision that influences how customers find and perceive your business.
+Apply these methods for business category selection, and you’ll improve your visibility to the right audiences, match industry standards, and position your business well in a more digital marketplace.
+Category selection is not just an administrative task.
+It’s a marketing decision that shapes how customers find and perceive your business.